Kairotic/penelope/types/tablet.md

 ```

 Not the shed exactly but how to go from one shed to the next..
 Should
 be one twist per card.
-This is really the same type as a Spin although
+This is really the same type as a Spin,
-used differently, hmm.
+although used differently, hmm.

 -- A tablet weave is a tablet loom and a sequence of tablet rotations